Every state’s favourite fast food chain: the ultimate list

 Virginia: Garnett's Cafe, Richmond

-Garnett's Cafe, a picture-perfect sandwich shop on a idyllic-looking corner in the heart of Richmond's Fan neighborhood, offers classic salads, daily soups, and tempting slices of cake and pie.
-Despite the quaint look of this café, the hefty sandwiches are a serious affair with a huge number of hot and cold options available, ranging from the loaded California club to an indulgent croque monsieur filled with Black Forest ham and Gruyère, then smothered with a gooey cheese sauce.
+Garnett's Cafe, a picture-perfect sandwich shop on an idyllic-looking corner in the heart of Richmond's Fan neighborhood, offers classic salads, daily soups, and tempting slices of cake and pie.
+Despite the quaint look of this café, the hefty sandwiches are a serious affair, with a huge number of hot and cold options available, ranging from the loaded California club to an indulgent croque monsieur filled with Black Forest ham and Gruyère, and smothered with a gooey cheese sauce.

 Washington: Katsu Burger, various locations